superseeker13/PrainYuck/README.md

 # PrainYuck
 This is a simple BF parser, interpreter and compiler.
-A light weight IDE using tkinter is in the works.
+A light weight IDE is in the works.

 https://en.wikipedia.org/wiki/Brainfuck
 # Brainfuck commands